 \section{A fluctuating hydrodynamic approach for current fluctuations}

-We recall the variational formulation of MFT \cite{bertini_macroscopic_2015,derrida_microscopic_2011,tailleur_mapping_2008} for current fluctuation in the SSEP on the semi-infinite line with slow coupling to reservoir.
+We recall the variational formulation of the MFT \cite{bertini_macroscopic_2015,derrida_microscopic_2011,tailleur_mapping_2008} for current fluctuations in the SSEP on the semi-infinite line with slow coupling to reservoir.
 For large $T$, the time-integrated current across the system-reservoir boundary relates to the density

 which is a consequence of particle number conservation in the bulk.
 Within the MFT formulation the moment-generating function of $Q_T$ is expressed as a path integral over the density field $\rho(x,t)$ and a conjugate response field $\widehat{\rho}(x,t)$.